Ebola Pandemic Response

 Once our final presentation was over, we took questions.
 Our concept was still topic of intense inquiry and discussion.
 Some of the questions I had answers for, and others I was filing away for a potential stage five.
 If there was a stage five, here are the topics I would like to explore:

-Mapping out the user experience on every device.
+UX Mockups, mapping out the user experience on every device.

 Begin exploring addition features which can leverage the particular aspects of the Facebook graph (or other alternate platform).

 Expanding the idea beyond the US, and beyond Facebook.
 For example, China does not allow access to Facebook.
 How would this alert on RenRen?